J-Varun-P/CS50_AI_Degrees/README.md

 A program that determines how many “degrees of separation” apart two actors are.

-Please visit the [Following Link](https://cs50.harvard.edu/ai/2020/projects/0/degrees/) for more information about the project.
+Please visit the [Following Link](https://cs50.harvard.edu/ai/2020/projects/0/degrees/) for more information about the Project.